Skip to main content

 Does Perth and Kinross get enough sun for solar panels?

-The UK receives enough solar radiation for panels to work effectively year-round.
+Yes — the UK receives enough solar radiation for panels to work effectively year-round.
 Perth and Kinross gets around 1,280 sunshine hours per year with approximately 900mm of annual rainfall.
-Solar panels also generate electricity on cloudy days, just at reduced output.
-Germany, which has similar sunshine levels to the UK, is one of the world’s largest solar markets.
+Solar panels generate electricity on cloudy days through diffused light, just at reduced output — typically 10–25% of peak capacity.
+Germany, which has similar sunshine levels to the UK, is one of the world’s largest solar markets with over 2.5 million systems installed.
+Even the lowest-yielding UK regions exceed 750 kWh/kWp, making solar panels a worthwhile investment everywhere in the country.
+The 25-year lifespan of modern panels means you benefit from decades of generation regardless of seasonal variation.

 How long does solar panel installation take?

-Most residential installations are completed in 1–2 days.
-The full process from survey to completed installation typically takes 2–6 weeks.
-Your MCS-certified installer handles the DNO notification (G98 for systems under 3.68kW, G99 for larger).
+Most residential installations are completed in 1–2 days of on-site work, including scaffolding, panel mounting, inverter installation, and grid connection.
+The full process from initial survey to completed installation typically takes 2–6 weeks depending on installer availability and DNO requirements.
+Your MCS-certified installer handles the DNO notification (G98 for systems under 3.68kW, G99 for larger systems).
+After installation, you can register for the Smart Export Guarantee with your energy supplier to start earning from surplus electricity exported to the grid.

 Do I need planning permission for solar panels?